djipidi/graphene_django_crud/README.md

 Input type composed of the scalar filter of each readable fields of the model.
 The logical operators "OR", "AND", "NO" are also included. the returned arg can be used in queryset with function [where_input_to_Q](#where_input_to_qwhere_input-dict---q)

+#### OrderByInputType

+Input type composed of the orderByEnum of each readable fields of the model.

 #### CreateInputType